Haiiro17/Haiiro17/README.md

 - 👋 Hi, I’m @Haiiro17
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Design, Web Developing, and Software Enginer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate

 <!---
 Haiiro17/Haiiro17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.